Independence Day 2017: India's athletes who are currently World No. 1

-The list includes cricketers, para-athletes and junior wonderkids.
+The list includes cricketers, a para-athlete and junior wonderkids.

 India is not a sporting superpower by any means and there is a long, long way to go for it to become one.
 We have a good amount of representation in a wide variety of sports and there is a large number of athletes who have made us proud at the international arena.